Centro de Investigación y Docencia Económicas—CIDE

 I would welcome the opportunity to build on my experience teaching introductory courses to comparative politics and international relations, as well as research methods.
 I would also welcome the opportunity to teach courses on the political economy of development and Latin American politics at both the undergraduate and graduate level.

 Combating issues of access, equity, and diversity are at the forefront of my teaching philosophy.
 Recognizing intersectionality, I strive for empowering students in their learning process and leveling the playing field.
 I have addressed this by asking about special accommodations, concerns, language barriers, and expectations on the course on the first day of class.
 Furthermore, recognizing general in-classroom dynamics shaped by systemic biases, I moderate discussions and motivate participation creating a welcoming environment for all.
 I also moderate open discussions with clear participation rules to address inequality in the classroom.

-Additionally, I ask and encourage students from day one to respect and acknowledgement different life experiences, opinions, and argumentative styles when engaging with their peers.
-To further level the playing field, considering that access to education does not guarantee no-attrition, I make myself available for one-on-one advising.
+Additionally, I ask and encourage students to respect and acknowledge different life experiences, opinions, and argumentative styles when engaging with their peers.
+Considering that access to education does not guarantee no-attrition, I make myself available for one-on-one advising.
 Inspired by great mentors that I have had throughout my personal educational experience, I aim at recreating the safe spaces I had the opportunity to enjoy to pursue an academic career in order to encourage my students and provide them the tools they need to achieve their academic and professional goals.